daphatty/remote_homeassistant/README.md

 ## Special notes

+### Imported Entities will be Read-only

+Imported entities will appear on the master instance in a read-only state.
+This is the expected behavior and comes with the following limitations:

+On the master instance,

+- Remote entities cannot be Assigned to an Area
+- Remote entities cannot be chosen as devices within an Automation, Scene, or Script.

 ### Missing Components

 If you have remote domains (e.g. `switch`), that are not loaded on the master instance you need to list them under `load_components`, otherwise you'll get a `Call service failed` error.